RideBeeline/beeline-fw-tech-challenge/docs/installation_windows.md

 ~~~
 pip install -r requirements.txt
 ~~~
-should be enough to install pygame and numpy.
+should be enough to install pygame, numpy and gdown.